wso2/docs-is/en/docs/guides/identity-lifecycles/import-users.md

 # Import Users

-This page guides you through importing users in bulk using either the WSO2 Identity Server admin portal, SCIM, SOAP, a .csv file, or directly plugging in an existing userstore.
+This page guides you through importing users in bulk using the WSO2 Identity Server admin portal, SCIM, SOAP, a .csv file, or directly plugging in an existing userstore.

 -----